laanwj/etna_viv/README.md

 Envytools (https://github.com/pathscale/envytools) is a set of tools aimed at developers of the open source NVidia driver Nouveau, however some parts such as rnndb be more generally applied.
-The repository contains a slightly modified subset of envytools for header generation from the state / cmdstream / isa rnndb files, so they can be used from the C code, build with
+The repository contains a slightly modified subset of envytools for header generation from the state / cmdstream / isa rnndb files, so they can be used from the C code (etna), build with

     cd envytools
     mkdir build